midl-dev/midl-website.github.io/_posts/2020-11-17-eth-2-key-management.md

 ## Conclusion

 Ethereum 2.0 is an experimenal protocol.
 It will mature over time: key rotation will be enabled, and hardware security module support will be added.
-For the time being, we will be working with you to better suit your expertise and comfort.
+For the time being, we offer two solution, for you to pick based on your expertise and comfort.

 **Validation key handoff** is a good solution if you want peace of mind and are willing to work with us until the network matures.